WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 ### __experimentalReceiveReusableBlocks

-Returns an action object used in signalling that reusable blocks have been received. `results` is an array of objects containing:
+Returns an action generator used in signalling that reusable blocks have been received. `results` is an array of objects containing:
  - `reusableBlock` - Details about how the reusable block is persisted.
  - `parsedBlock` - The original block.